-- Identify basic components and elements that shape successful oral presentation such as topic, purpose, genre, composure, and audience. - Compose an articulate, grammatically correct and organized oral presentation with properly documented and supported ideas, evidence, and information suitable to the topic, purpose, and audience. - Critique their own and others' speaking to provide effective and useful feedback to improve their communication.
+- Identify basic components and elements that shape successful oral presentation such as topic, purpose, genre, composure, and audience. - Compose an articulate, grammatically correct and organized oral presentation using appropriate communication technologies as well as properly documented and supported ideas, evidence, and information suitable to the topic, purpose, and audience. - Critique their own and others' speaking to provide effective and useful feedback to improve their communication.